TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/004 Overall UI design.md

     </main>
 </div>
 ```
+Most is just standard HTML, you should recognize this.

-You may notice the `<NavMenu/>` in line 5, which is the component (not project component, but Blazor component) that contains the HTML and code for the left side navigation menu.
+You may notice the `<NavMenu/>` in line 5, which is the component (not project component, but Blazor component which is a piece of UI) that contains the HTML and code for the left side navigation menu.
 If you remove this line, the navigation menu disappears.

 Also notice the